MitchPierias/advanced-eos-examples/01_Hashes/README.md

 ```
 Notice the *.h* file extension in our `crypto.h` include?
 This means we're using a *C* library and not *C++*, so our methods will be expecting *C* type inputs.
 Now let's create an action which will take a string as input, hash our string and then print the result.

-We will start by making allocating a `checksum256` reference.
+We will start by allocating a `checksum256` reference.
 ```
 checksum256 sum{}
 ```